W1ldPo1nter/django-queryable-properties/docs/standard_features.md

 values starting with `'V'` (e.g. `'V2.0'` instead of just `'2.0'`) and the newly set value should be cached after the setter was used.
-Using `CACHE_VALUE` is therefore not a viable option as it would simply cache the value passed to the setter, which may or may not be prefixed with `'V'`, making the getter unreliable as it would return these cached values.
+Using `CACHE_VALUE` is therefore not a viable option as it would simply cache the value passed to the setter, which may or may not be prefixed with `'V'`, making the getter unreliable as it would return these unprocessed values.
 Instead, `CACHE_RETURN_VALUE` will be used to ensure the correct getter format for cached values.

 To achieve this using the decorator-based approach, the `cache_behavior` parameter of the `setter` decorator must be